ExpandingMan/dotfiles/README.md

 My new colors will probably be some sort of bluish think with cyan and orange highlights.

+## Julia
+I use [Julia](https://julialang.org) extensively, in the long run I expect it to be much more intimately intertwined with this setup.
+Note that for now the
+Julia binaries are expected to be in `/opt/julia/bin` (at some point I will have more permanent system-wide environment variables).
+You can use `$mod+F1` to launch a new Julia REPL.

 ## How-To
 Here is a list of useful things that I often forget how to do: